ihechukwudere/dirtracker/README.md

 	implementations that let any file format in the directory readable and viewable on any platform.
-Underneath the strategy pattern, I have implemented the decorator pattern for additional functionality that lets FileContentReader class to be easily extended to incorporate new behavior without code modifications.
+Underneath the strategy pattern, I have implemented the decorator pattern for additional functionality that lets FileContentReader class to be easily extended to incorporate new behaviour without code modifications.
 In this application, the targeted file format to read is XML and the implementations are StAXPullPaser and XMLContentReader classes.